Motion Planning Transformers: A Motion Planning Framework for Mobile Robots: Experiments

 \subsection{Point Robot Model}

+For the Point Robot Model, we compared MPT-aided planners with traditional and learning-based planners.
+We also looked at the capabilities of other image segmentation approaches such as UNet \cite{ronneberger2015unet} to highlight the area where a potential path might exist.
+We choose UNet because, like MPT, it can generalize to maps of different sizes.
+We call the aided planners Y-X, where Y is the underlying method used to generate the mask and X is the SMP planner.
+MPT-RRT*-EE represents the MPT aided RRT* planner with the exploration and exploitation strategy (hybrid planning).

-To evaluate the performance of our method, we compared it with RRT* and IRRT* without the aid of MPT.
-The aided versions of these planners are called MPT-RRT* and MPT-IRRT*.
-The first set of experiments examined the network's ability to generalize to environments of the same size as the training dataset.
-Hence we evaluated it across 2500 different environments with a single start and goal pair for both the Maze and Random Forest environment.
-The summary statistics of the experiment are reported in Table \ref{tab:pointRobot_480}.
-The MPT planners reduce the planning time and vertex count of the planning tree substantially.
-In Fig. \ref{fig:pointRobotPlannedPath}, we show two examples of a planned path from this experiment.
+The first set of experiments examined the network's ability to generalize to unseen maps of the same dimension as the training data.
+We compared the planners on 2500 random start and goal pairs for maps from the Maze and Random Forest environment.
+For each planner, we report the 1.
+Accuracy - the percentage of planning problems the planner solves, 2.
+Time (sec) - the amount of time it takes to generate the mask (if applicable) and plan a path shorter or of equal length to a path from the RRT* planner searching for 90 seconds, and 3.
+Vertices - the number of collision-free states sampled by the planner to construct the planning tree.
+The summary statistics of the experiment are reported in Table \ref{tab:pointRobot_480_forest} and \ref{tab:pointRobot_480_maze}.
+We see that MPT aided planners reduce the planning time and vertex count of the planning tree substantially.
+In Fig. \ref{fig:pointRobotPlannedPath}, we show an example of a planned path from the maze environment.

-As the start and goal points are sampled randomly, the statistic's median values only provide a partial picture of the benefits of MPT.
-To better understand the advantages of MPT, we visualize the distribution of the planning time and vertices on the planning tree in Fig. \ref{fig:pointRobotStats} for the Random Forest and Maze environment using Letter-value plots \citep{letter-value-plot}.
+To better understand the advantages of MPT, we visualize the distribution of the planning time and vertices in Fig. \ref{fig:pointRobotStats} for the Random Forest and Maze environment using Letter-value plots.
 These plots help to observe the tail of the distribution of the metrics.
-Naive RRT* has a heavier tail distribution than MPT-RRT*, which is as expected because, for start and goal pairs further away, the planner needs to generate a denser graph, requiring more time.
-The MPT-RRT* only searches on the region proposed by the MPT, and as a result, needs fewer tree vertices to reach the goal.
+Naive RRT* has a heavier tail distribution than MPT-RRT* because for start and goal pairs further away from each other, the planner needs to generate a denser graph to search a larger space, requiring more time and vertices.
+On the other hand, MPT-aided planners focus their search near regions highlighted by the model, and as a result, they plan faster with fewer vertices.
+We see a thin tail distribution for MPT-RRT* and MPT-IRRT* planners for the random forest environment.
+This is because the planner only terminates when the cost of the path is below a certain threshold.
+Even if a solution is found, MPT planners continue to search to reduce the path length, resulting in longer planning times and vertex count for few trajectories.
+The number of such problems accounts for less than 0.75\% of the planning problems.